zama-ai/concrete/docs/user/basics/installing.md

 docker run --rm -it -p 8888:8888 -v /host/path:/data zamafhe/concrete-numpy:v0.2.0
 ```

-This will launch a **Concrete** enabled jupyter server in the docker, that you can access from your browser.
+This will launch a **Concrete Numpy** enabled jupyter server in the docker, that you can access from your browser.

 Alternatively, you can just open a shell in the docker with or without volumes: